-WHY A CERTIFICATE IN WOMEN’S AND GENDER STUDIES?
+WHY WOMEN’S AND GENDER STUDIES?

 - Students in women’s and gender studies gain crucial insight into how ideas about gender affect the lives of both women and men, shaping how all of us relate to ourselves and each other